Second Step in the True Pattern of Prayer - Thank God

 Why give thanks during prayer?

-One of the things humans should be grateful for is this mortal life and a chance at eternal life if the trials here are well endured.
+One of the things we should be grateful for is mortal life and a chance at eternal life if the trials here are well endured.
 With no understanding of God's Plan of Happiness, people may lose faith and break under the pressures of life, which can be hard to bear with no direction and faith.
+Life is hard to bear with faith and understanding!

 God loves a grateful heart